anubhavparas/blockchain_fundamentals/README.md

 # blockchain_fundamentals
-Creating dummy blockchains in JAVA and Python.
+Creating dummy blockchains in C++, JAVA and Python.